 The victories make the fight worth it, though the immensity of the problem is formidable.
 Samantha recalled one raid in which they rescued a 14-year-old girl just before she was sexually abused for the first time.
 These successes only drive her passion for continuing the fight.
 “This is just from one raid, one area of trafficking–there are lots more,” she said.

 Samantha remains optimistic in the face of the growing problem.
 Her dream goal in her work is simple: no more victims of trafficking.
 She keeps her positive attitude by focusing on the wins and mitigating stress.
 She actually has a unique tool for that: “Watching K-drama!” she laughs.
 “It’s my destresser!”

 Joyce: Business Manager in East Africa

 Children around the world are often forced into sex work just to get enough money to pay for their next meal–the same is true in some locations in Africa.
 Often, brothels offer them expensive room and board in exchange for sex work, trapping them in a life of exploitation.
 In desperate situations, some children sell themselves and endure abuse within their own communities to simply survive.

-Jane never faced that level of desperation growing up, which she credits entirely to her mother’s diligence.
-Jane’s mother ran a small business selling second-hand clothes.
+Joyce never faced that level of desperation growing up, which she credits entirely to her mother’s diligence.
+Joyce’s mother ran a small business selling second-hand clothes.
 The hard-earned money she brought home went to paying school fees, buying clothes and shoes, paying rent and feeding the family.

-That’s why Jane believes in her work.
-As a Destiny Rescue business manager and advisor, Jane helps the guardians of rescued children choose and establish small businesses so that the children won’t have to return to sex work to survive.
+That’s why Joyce believes in her work.
+As a Destiny Rescue business manager and advisor, Joyce helps the guardians of rescued children choose and establish small businesses so that the children won’t have to return to sex work to survive.